lowfatcomputing/amforth/doc/source/recipes/1wire.rst

 This recipe is based upon work from Brad Rodriguez for the 4€4th project.
 He split the 1wire module into two parts: a bitlevel layer for all the dirty, time critical work with only 2 small assembly words, and all other stuff in portable forth code.
-Despite the fact, that he uses another controller type, the forth code remained the same.
+Despite the fact, that he uses another controller type, the forth code remained almost the same.

 To use the onewire module new AmForth hexfiles have to be created with the